This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 Notice

-When the database character set is ASCII, one Chinese character requires two _ wildcards; when the character set is GBK, only one _ wildcard is needed.
+When the database character set is ASCII, each Chinese character requires two _ characters.
+When the character set is GBK, only one _ character is needed.

 Range query (BETWEEN AND)

 The BETWEEN ...
-AND operator selects data within the range specified by the two values.
-These values can be numerical, text, or dates.
+AND operator retrieves data that falls within a range of two values.
+These values can be numeric, text, or date.
 The general format is:

 SELECT column_name [,column_name...]
 FROM table_name WHERE